tock/tock/doc/reference/trd-appid.md

 `check_credentials` returns `CheckResult::Accept`, the kernel stops processing credentials and stores the process binary in the process binaries array.
-When an `AppCredentialsPolicy` accepts a credential it may include an opaque nonzero `usize` value.
+When an `AppCredentialsPolicy` accepts a credential it may include an opaque `usize` value.
 This will be stored along with the accepted credential and allows the `AppCredentialsPolicy` to share information about the accepted credential.
 For example, if `AppCredentialsPolicy` is checking signatures, the opaque value may communicate the owner of the private key that validated the